 - Women who are pregnant or breast feeding.

-This revolutionary anti-ageing treatment, commonly known as Botox (BOtulinum TOXin), but approved for cosmetic use under the brand name, Vistabel, is the most popular such treatment in the world, prescribed by doctors to eliminate wrinkles in the upper third of the face.
+This anti-ageing treatment, commonly known as Botox (BOtulinum TOXin), is often prescribed by doctors to eliminate wrinkles in the upper third of the face.
 This includes forehead lines, frown lines between the eyebrows and crows’ feet around the eyes.
-Very fine needles are used so there is no scarring and you can resume your usual activities immediately after treatment.
+Very fine needles are used so there is very little discomfort and you can resume most of your usual activities immediately after treatment.

 Botox works within a few days but can take as long as 14-21 days for the full paralysing effects to show through.
 Botox anti-wrinkle injections are not permanent, so we recommend repeat treatments at 3-6 monthly intervals to maintain the effects.

-Thousands of these treatments are performed every year, with astonishing results – noticeable from 2-14 days afterwards and lasting several months.
+Thousands of these treatments are performed every year – noticeable from 2-14 days afterwards and lasting several months.
 To complement the lasting results of the treatment, we recommend the use of SPF30 sun protection cream, available at all pharmacists.

 The pain associated with injections is mild and no local anaesthetic is required.
 The needles used are very fine and approximately the same diameter as coarse human hair.